Marinade Finance Blocks 50+ Validators to Prevent Sandwich Attacks

 How the Solana Community and Marinade Finance Fought Back

-According to Marinade Finance, these sandwich bots stole substantial value from users between January 2024 and May 2025.
+According to Marinade Finance, these sandwich bots stole huge value from users between January 2024 and May 2025.
 However, 2025 has witnessed a change in this trend due to proactive measures from major players in the Solana ecosystem.

 “Sandwich attacks extracted between $370-500 million from Solana users over 16 months, with research from Sandwich.me revealing that 0.72% of all blocks contained sandwich attacks.
 Some validators saw exploitation in up to 27% of their produced blocks,” stated on the official website.